aawiegel/GettingandCleaningData/README.md

 Files included are below:

 run_analysis.R
 Script to analyze data and write to a new file.
+The script assumes that the raw data from UCI is available in its directory and the "test" and "train" subdirectories.

 data_summary.txt
 Output from the script that includes means of the magnitudes of the accelerometer data for different subjects and activities.
 Use the command read.table("data_summary.txt") to load into an R console.